Jamie Becker-Finn: Minnesota House of Representatives

 Becker-Finn was elected to the Minnesota House of Representatives in 2016 and was reelected every two years until 2022.
 She first ran after two-term DFL incumbent Jason Isaacson announced he would seek election to the Minnesota State Senate.

 In 2018, Becker-Finn was an early endorser of Ilhan Omar for Minnesota's 5th congressional district.
 She served on Attorney General Keith Ellison's transition team.

-Becker-Finn has chaired the Judiciary Finance and Civil Law Committee from 2021 to 2024, and served on the Public Safety Finance and Policy, Ways and Means, and Workforce Development Finance and Policy Committees.
+Becker-Finn chaired the Judiciary Finance and Civil Law Committee from 2021 to 2024, and served on the Public Safety Finance and Policy, Ways and Means, and Workforce Development Finance and Policy Committees.
 From 2019 to 2020, she served as an assistant majority leader for the DFL House Caucus and vice chair of the Environment and Natural Resources Policy Committee.
 Becker-Finn was a member of the House People of Color and Indigenous (POCI) Caucus, and the Reproductive Freedom Caucus.
 After the 2020 election, she unsuccessfully challenged Ryan Winkler for the role of Majority Leader of the House.

-In December of 2023, Becker-Finn announced she would not seek reelection to the Minnesota House, leaving the House after serving four terms.
+In December 2023, Becker-Finn announced she would not seek reelection to the Minnesota House, leaving the House after serving four terms.